hughesj/rp-tooling-ibm-cloud/README.md

 allowed_host=.
 ```

 There are four images necessary (ignoring the load test image).
 For each image we'll use the Lightbend `rp` tool to generate the Kubernetes deployment YAML configuration and pipe that to the `kubectl` command to apply the configuration to Kubernetes.

 ```
-# deploy chirp-impl
+# deploy chirp-impl.
+Use two replicas which is the minimum for Akka Cluster based services.

 rp generate-kubernetes-resources "$REGISTRY/$NAMESPACE/chirp-impl:1.0.0-SNAPSHOT" \
   --generate-pod-controllers --generate-services \